gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 Congratulations, your GOSH account has been created.

-It remains to create a DAO.
-To do this, click on **Create DAO and complete**
+Now it's time to create your first DAO.
+To do this, click on **Create DAO and complete** the process.

 ![](../../images/n_gosh_web_account_3_3_7_linkedin_create_dao.jpg)